c-scholz/tm-shenanigans/commands/README.md

 # at

-To use the command replace `CAMPAIGN_ID` in the command code with a campaign's Id:
+To use the command replace `CAMPAIGN_ID` in the command code with an official campaign's Id.

 You can find the campaign Ids on [trackmania.io](https://trackmania.io/#/campaigns)

+> Note:
+> You can also set the command up to use a club campaign.
+> For this instead replace `https://trackmania.io/api/officialcampaign/CAMPAIGN_ID` with `https://trackmania.io/api/campaign/CAMPAIGN_ID`

 **Usage**